 At the humanitarian donor conference for the DRC held in April 2018, the European Union pledged €77 million, out of a total of €450 million pledged.
 The EU responded to the Ebola outbreak in May 2018 by providing funding, air transport, and sending in experts.

-DRC is one of the world’s poorest countries despite its vast natural resources.
+Comparable in size to western Europe, DRC is one of the world’s poorest countries despite its vast natural resources.
 Political tensions and socio-economic decline are exacerbated by a sharp increase in violence.
-DRC’s complex humanitarian crisis is characterised by conflict, mass displacement, malnutrition and epidemics.
+The country's complex humanitarian crisis is characterised by conflict, mass displacement, malnutrition and epidemics.

 DRC has 4.5 million internally displaced people, the highest number in Africa.
 It also hosts 540 000 refugees from neighbouring countries.
 The eastern provinces (Ituri, North and South Kivu) have been the scene of fighting for over two decades.
 Renewed violence has recently resulted in a mass exodus to Burundi and Uganda.
 Violent clashes also erupted in the Tanganyika and Kasaï provinces in 2016 and 2017.
 As a result, millions of people need urgent humanitarian assistance.
 Malaria, cholera, yellow fever, and measles affect millions of Congolese each year.
 Thanks to a swift, efficient and collective response by the international community and Congolese health authorities, the Ebola outbreak declared in Equateur province on 8 May 2018 was contained in less than three months.